LeeAnnEditor/o365hq/blog/How to make sure you are purchasing a legit license.md

 +++
-title = "How to make sure you are purchasing a legit license" description = "Each year, tens of thousands of people report to Microsoft that they bought software that they later learned was counterfeit, and unfortunately you may as well have fallen a victim to pirated software." date = 2019-11-18
+title = "How to make sure you are purchasing a legit license" description = "Each year, tens of thousands of people report to Microsoft that they bought software that they later learned was counterfeit, and unfortunately, you may as well have fallen victim to pirated software." date = 2019-11-18

 [taxonomies]